Lapis Lazuli: Properties, Facts and Photos

 What is Lapis Lazuli?

-Lapis lazuli is a deep-blue metamorphic rock that's been prized for its colour for thousands of years.
+Lapis lazuli is a deep-blue metamorphic rock prized for its colour for thousands of years.

 Lapis lazuli is a rock, not a mineral, because it's composed of several different minerals.

-The golden inclusions of pyrite that can often be seen are in the mineral lazurite.
+The golden inclusions of pyrite often present in lapis stones come from the mineral lazurite.
 Lazurite is one of several minerals that make up lapis lazuli.
-It's also responsible for the stone's blue colour.
+It's also responsible for the blue colour.

 Other minerals that may be present include white calcite, diopside, enstatite, mica, sodalite, haüyne, (I believe lazurite is a variety of haüyne ) and hornblende.